in

 Is there a Gender Wage Gap in Canada?

-Latest data in November 2024 shows that Canadian women continue to earn significantly less on average than men across industries.
+The latest data from Statistics Canada, Table 14-10-0063-01 also shows that Canadian women continue to earn significantly less on average than men across industries.
 For both full-time and part-time employees aged 15 and over, the average weekly wage for males is $1,453.14 compared to just $1,143.36 for females.
-This results in a wage gap of approximately 27%.
-The ratio of male to female wages is 1.27:1, meaning males earn 27% more than females on average in this case.

 This substantial and persistent earnings inequality stems from a variety of factors, including gender discrimination and bias, undervaluation of female-dominated roles, lack of pay transparency, unequal family care duties, lower female representation in high-paying fields, and differences in career breaks and negotiation tactics.